embark-framework/embark-site/source/docs/contracts_deployment.md

             "nodeAccounts": true
           }</mark>,
           {
-            // One of you own account
+            // One of your own account
           }
         ]
       }